 When the skin is mostly yellow it's time to pick the fruit, cut it open, and enjoy!
 Even the black seeds are edible and have a peppery taste similar to nasturtium.

 Mature green fruits may be cooked as a vegetable.
-A single plant will produce 2-3 ripe fruits per week.
+A young plant will produce 2-3 ripe fruits per week.
+Older, branched plants will produce many more.

 Carica papaya has a complex sexual morphology.
 Plants may be male, female or hermaphrodites.
 All flowers are very fragrant.